stereoabuse/Metal-Earth/README.md

 Tolkien's works have long been an inspiration for metal bands, at least since [Cirith Ungol](https://en.wikipedia.org/wiki/Cirith_Ungol_(band)).
 This tool helps you discover these connections (and find underused band names) by:
 1. Extracting proper nouns from Tolkien's texts
+2. Finding the Tolkien Gateway page for each name as potential search terms
+3. Manually curating a list of search terms
-2. Checking each name against the Metal Archives database
+4. Checking each term against the Metal Archives database
-3. Generating a CSV of metal bands that share names with Tolkien's legendarium
+5. Generating a CSV of metal bands that share names with Tolkien's legendarium
-4. Optionally, checking social media name availability
+6. Optionally, checking social media name availability

 Skip to the results: [metal_band_matches.csv](metal_band_matches.csv)